-And even though the final choice must be to the satisfaction of the client, designers must still present picture hanging ideas, sizes of chosen artwork, the colours and style of frames and the scale of each in proportion to the wall its to be hung on.
+And even though the final choice must be to the satisfaction of the client, designers must still present picture hanging ideas, sizes of chosen artwork, the colors and style of frames and the scale of each in proportion to the wall it's to be hung on.

 Rooms with heavily decorated walls, scenic paper, heavily patterned wallpaper, special paint effects, murals etc., do not require additional artworks as wall enhancements.
 The artworks and pictures will end up being lost in the background.

-Walls with too many hanging artwork can be stressful and heavy to the eyes, especially if the frames used are ornately decorated.
-In this case for example very simple frames must be used.
+Walls with too many hanging artworks can be stressful and heavy to the eyes, especially if the frames used are ornately decorated.
+In this case, for example, very simple frames must be used.
 With larger sized paintings that possess unusual detailed decorative features, ample wall space for hanging must be considered.

 There is also great aesthetic enhancements when just one painting of great beauty is hung on the most significant wall in a room.
 The painting or artwork can be changed occasionally for added variety.

 Plain neutral walls are best for hanging artwork .